 Wirecard CEO exits as search for missing billions hits dead end in Asia

-Wirecard's chief executive quit on Friday as the German payments firm's search for US$2.1 billion of missing cash hit a dead end in the Philippines and it scrambled to secure a financial lifeline from its banks.
+The chief executive of Wirecard resigned on Friday after the search for US$2.1 billion of cash missing from the embattled electronic payments firm hit a dead end in the Philippines.

 FRANKFURT/MANILA: Wirecard's chief executive quit on Friday as the German payments firm's search for US$2.1 billion of missing cash hit a dead end in the Philippines and it scrambled to secure a financial lifeline from its banks.